Golf People!

 On a nostalgic visit to his old neighbourhood, Sean impressed the taxi driver by naming all the streets.
 “How do you know this?” the Google-oriented driver asked, eyeing his fare’s affluent attire.
 “I used to be a milkman here!”
 Sean told him.
 “Oh!” said the curious cabby, clearly from another continent.
 “What do you do now?”

 Connery was known for his rambunctious temper.
 Visiting the Aloha course near Marbella, Spain, I once partnered with a chap who had played with ‘Big Tam’, as Connery was sometimes known.
-He recounted that by the 18th hole, Connery was so disgusted with his performance, he threw his golf bag into a pond.
+He recounted that by the 18th hole, Connery was so disgusted with his performance that he threw his golf bag into a pond.
 Stepping back into the clubhouse, he realised he’d left his car keys in the bag, so strode manfully back, fished out the bag, retrieved his keys and slung the hapless golf bag back into the water.

 A LOAD OF BALLS